brooklynrail/brooklynrail-platform/content/events/2020/08/rico-gatson-with-tom-mcglynn.md

 ---
 title: Rico Gatson with Tom McGlynn
-summary: "Rico Gatson with Tom McGlynn.
+summary: "Painter, sculptor, and video artist Rico Gatson will be in conversation with artist and Rail contributor Tom McGlynn.
 We'll conclude with a poetry reading from Don Yorty. "
 people:
   - person: rico-gatson
     event_bio: "Over the course of almost two decades, Rico Gatson has become